Naisargika1402/Anonymous/README.md

 # Homepage components:

 1. Navbar + Herosection
-2. About Us
+2. About Us (different page: navbar link)
-3. Our services
+3. Our services (different page)
-4. No of our users n employeers(the one where no increases animation)
+4. No of our users n employees(the one where no increases animation)
-5. Why choose us
+5. Why choose us (homepage)
-6. Testimonials
+6. Testimonials (different page: navbar link)
-7. Contact us/footer
+7. Contact us/footer (different page: navbar link)